Tribe Magazine: Social network

 TRIBE was the first Canadian magazine to go on-line in the country.
-Launched in 1994 as the digital version of Tribe Magazine, TRIBE is an on-line magazine existing as a large, active, online community and social network aimed at 18 to 50-year-olds, with an overall focus on urban living in Canada.
-TRIBE has been on-line continuously since 1994.
+Launched in 1994 as the digital version of Tribe Magazine, TRIBE is an online magazine existing as a large, active, online community and social network aimed at 18 to 50-year-olds, with an overall focus on urban living in Canada.
+TRIBE has been online continuously since 1994.